Contents

 We’ve designed a concept of a mobile app for KFC.
 This one is not just a pretty app with handy navigation where you can order food.
 It has tools that no food tech apps have — augmented reality, a voice assistant, and contactless payment.
 The idea was to make the app so convenient and sophisticated, that users choose it over the aggregators.
 One of the key narratives was showing the brand identity in the app, since a brand is essential in the food tech industry.

-Orders: Quick and User-conscious
+Orders: Quick and user-conscious

 Making a user-friendly app takes thorough analysis of the UX, especially its navigation: it has to be intuitive and the main user scenarios have to take as little as two to three taps.
 Thus, it’s crucial for a food tech to optimize its checkout flow.